Frequently Asked Questions

 What makes a project eligible for HRIF?

-- An improvement project aimed at reducing homelessness by increasing move-ins to housing or decreasing inflow to homelessness for a target population.
+- An improvement project aimed at reducing homelessness by increasing move-ins to housing or decreasing inflow to homelessness for the chosen target population

 - Veteran Homelessness

-What is an improvement project aimed at reducing homelessness?
+What is meant by “an improvement project aimed at reducing homelessness?”

-HRIF is for innovative projects that aim to reduce homelessness by increasing outflow to housing or decreasing inflow into homelessness.
+HRIF is for innovative projects that aim to measurably reduce homelessness by increasing outflow to housing, or decreasing inflow into homelessness.
 Communities are encouraged to develop projects that:

 - set Specific, Measurable, Achievable, Relevant, and Time-Bound (SMART) aims